sawrupesh04/portfolio-project/README.md

 ### portfolio-project

-## Python django deployment from GitHub to aws ec2
+## Deploy Django Project from GitHub to AWS EC2
 #### steps for AWS
 1. Login AWS
 2. Go to EC2